Updated April 2021

 When performing a restore function in your backup, you have to sort through the data that was backed up.
 This looks different depending on if you have backed up some items or your whole store.
 Additionally, this process will vary depending on if you are restoring a deleted item or an earlier version of an item (or store).
 There may be multiple items affected, because of the dependency they have on one another, and the order of operations.

-Going through the process of manual backups or creating your own backup solution isn’t a terrible idea, but if you don’t know how or don’t want to, let Rewind take care of it!
+Going through the process of manual backups or creating your own backup solution isn’t a terrible idea, but if you don’t know how or don’t want to, let Rewind Backups for Shopify take care of it!

 Our solution automates daily backups of your Shopify store.
 Rewind protects the data that drives your business by monitoring and capturing changes as they occur, allowing you to revert and restore any small mistakes or disasters.
 We are able to do this by using all of Shopify’s public APIs to ensure that we provide the most holistic and accurate backup for your store.

 Our dedicated team continuously works with these APIs and is on top of every change that comes along.
 We look at backups from Shopify’s perspective.
 This allows us to backup and restore the data accurately, and in the same format that Shopify expects.
-This is one of the reasons why Rewind is the only backup and recovery solution recommended by Shopify and Shopify Plus.
-This means no duplicates and ensuring 3rd party dependencies continue to work.
+This is one of the reasons why Rewind is the only backup and recovery solution that is certified for all merchants, including those on Shopify Plus.
+This means no duplicates and ensuring third-party dependencies continue to work.

 As experts in cloud-to-cloud data backups, security is at the core of everything we do.
 Our priority is to provide a reliable, secure, and transparent service.